jessepav/lacygoill-wiki-backup/shell/redirection.md

         $ cat temp_file >some_file
         $ rm temp_file

-Or, try to find an option in the manpage of `cmd` to operate in-place.
+Or, try to find an option in the man page of `cmd` to operate in-place.
 Example:

         # ✘